cechetti/Alexa/README.md

 ## License

-This sample is licensed under the Amazon Software License.
+This sample is licensed under Apache V2.0